Welcome to our stencil workshop

 1. Fix the stencil on the cutting board with tape.

-• It is better to twist the paper than to twist your scalpel in an uncomfortable way.
+• It's better to twist the paper than to twist your scalpel in an uncomfortable way.

 • Pull the scalpel evenly rather than cutting at a 90° angle

-• If the cut is not clean, simply use a replacement copy of the template.
+• If the cut isn't clean, simply use a spare copy of the template.

 • After each cut, check that all important markings have been cut out cleanly.